-The method of calculation will be consistent with the current effective Fuel Cost Policy and may only be changed by receipt of final approval pursuant to Section 2.3.1.2, outside the annual review process.
+The method of calculation will be consistent with the current effective Fuel Cost Policy and may only be changed by receipt of final approval pursuant to Section 2.2.1.
 Fossil fuel cost adjustments compensating for previous estimate inaccuracies should not be considered when determining the basic fossil cost component of Total Fuel Related Cost.